Ormeline/bank-tech-test/README.md

 # Bank tech test

-###  How to install and run my code and tests:

-Install dependencies:
+This is a project developed as a solution to the Bank Tech Test challenge during the tenth week of the Makers Academy course.
+It is a command-line tool that mimics a bank account and enables users to perform various banking operations such as depositing and withdrawing money, and viewing their transaction history.

+###  Using Bank Tech Test
+1. Clone the repository and go to the directory using the command cd documents/programming/bank-tech-test

-- Install Node.js if not already installed
+2. Install Node.js if not already installed
-- run nvm use node to check that you are using the lastest version of node
+3. run nvm use node to check that you are using the lastest version of node
-- Initialize npm by running npm init -y in the terminal
+4. Initialise npm by running npm init -y in the terminal

-Install Jest testing framework by running npmnpm add jest then npm install -g jest.
+5. Install Jest testing framework by running npm add jest then npm install -g jest.

 Run tests:
 To run all tests, you have to run jest in the terminal

+# Planning
+To create the banking tech test, I followed a structured approach.
+I identified the core functionalities required and created a user story for each feature.
+I then carefully thought about the classes, methods, names and how they would function following the single method design pattern.

+To structure the code, I separated each class into its own file and used separate test files.
+I followed a test-driven development approach to ensure code correctness.

+ The index.js file was responsible for instantiating the BankAccount object, performing transactions, and printing the transaction history and total balance to the console.

 # User story:
 As a user,